 This recipe is in partnership with ButcherBox, your neighborhood butcher online.
-Get $10 off + free organic, free range chicken with your first order here.
+Free shipping.
+Get $10 off + free product with your first order here.

 Chicken and rice have long been the comfort food of choice at my house.
 Family favorites include, this Spanish chicken and rice with chorizo, and these Lebanese chicken fatteh bowls.
 It’s something my kids enjoy a ton, so why stop there!

 Today’s Middle Eastern chicken and rice recipe is a riff of something my mother in law makes.
 She’s a master of the Levant kitchen, and anything she makes is always pure deliciousness.
 Last time we were visiting in Michigan, she made a simple rice with peas and carrots, plus a spiced roast chicken on the side.
 I decided to combine them both into this easy one-pot dinner.